 TWRP stands for Team Win Recovery Project and is an open-source recovery software for Android devices and handsets.
 TWRP allows the user to save, install, back up, and restore firmware on a device without having to worry about ruining the state of the device when rooting, flashing, or installing new firmware on an Android device.
 Here we’ll show you how to install TWRP on your Android phone without rooting.

-Note: You don’t need to root your device to install TWRP, but you will need to unlock the bootloader, which will erase all the content on your device.
+Note: you don’t need to root your device to install TWRP, but you will need to unlock the bootloader, which will erase all the content on your device.
 Also the method for unlocking the bootloader is different for each device, so your mileage will vary.

-3 Extract SDK Platform Tools
+1. Download and Extract Android SDK Tools

-5. Connect Device to Computer
+4. Connect Device to Computer

 Connect your device to your computer via USB-C or micro USB.
 When connecting your device to your computer, you may be prompted with a message asking to allow USB debugging, if so tap “Always allow from this computer” and tap the OK button.

-In the command window type
+In the command window, type:

 then press Enter.
 Your device will be listed.